kai-zhang-er/namo-dynamic/README.md

-website of our work "xxxxx",
-Visit it at https://kai-zhang-er.github.io/namo-dynamic/
+Website of our work "navigation among movable obstacles in dynamic environments", Visit it at https://kai-zhang-er.github.io/namo-dynamic/